bespoke-silicon-group/bsg_packaging/ucsd_bga_332/pinouts/bsg_two/common/README.md

 When you resize your chip, or use different pads, which will have different sizes, you will need to generate a modified pad ring.
 Here are some helpful tips:

+- The safest thing is to generate a padring diagram and then have your assembly house (bondhouse) approve your padring before you tapeout.
+Below are some general rules to help you replicate what we did but they are not hard and fast.
+If the bondhouse approves what you did, it's good to go.

 - In your modified ring, the center of each bondpad should have roughly the same distance (D) to the middle (M) of the side of the chip it is on as in the original padrid.